tess-ss/recon-ninja/README.md

 ## Installation

-* Please make sure, your node version it updated to the latest.
+* Please make sure, your node version is updated to the latest.

 * Please clone this repository